Cherishing: A Couples Workshop

 What you’ll explore

-Cherishing isn’t about compliments.
-It’s a way of seeing — noticing, naming, and protecting what you value in each other.
+Cherishing is a way of seeing — noticing, naming, and protecting what you value in each other.

-In this workshop we’ll work with how admiration steadies a relationship during conflict, the difference between gratitude and idealisation, and how to practise daily gestures of fondness that feel genuine rather than forced.
+In this workshop we’ll work with how admiration steadies a relationship even if conflicts occur, the difference between gratitude and idealisation, and how to practise daily gestures of fondness that feel genuine rather than forced.

 You’ll also learn how to take in appreciation when it’s offered, instead of brushing it aside.